 Are you looking for a career with a bit of ‘staying’ power?
 Could you help to train generations of canine heroes?

 Dogs are incredible animals for many reasons; but top of the list has to be their intelligence and their strong sense of loyalty.
-These characteristics are so highly apparent in specific dog breeds, such as Labradors and Golden Retrievers, that they can be trained to guide, lead and assist people with disabilities such as sight or hearing loss, helping them to live as normal a life as possible.
+These characteristics are so highly apparent in specific dog breeds, such as labradors and golden retrievers, so they’re trained to guide, lead, and assist people with disabilities including sight or hearing loss – helping them to live their lives to the fullest.

-That’s where Assistance Dog Trainers step in – to make sure that a dog is fully qualified for his or her position, by teaching them everything they need to know to be able to help their future companion.
+This is where assistance dog trainers step in – to make sure that a dog is fully qualified for their position by teaching them everything they need to know to be able to help their future companion.

-As an Assistance Dog Trainer, you could work with puppies, training them up to become fully qualified adult assistance dogs.
-This role has a really high satisfaction rate, as you will follow puppies on their journey to their new role, until ultimately they are able to give a new lease of life to someone who needs them.
+As an assistance dog trainer, you could work with puppies, training them up to become fully qualified adult assistance dogs.
+This role has a really high satisfaction rate, as you’ll follow puppies on their journey to their new role until, ultimately, they’re able to give a new lease of life to someone who needs them.

 Upon successful completion of the course, you’ll be able to apply for professional registration as a Registered Veterinary Nurse (RVN) with the Royal College of Veterinary Surgeons (RCVS), which means you can start applying for professional roles.